Study Abroad Options

 A record number of U.S. students are choosing to study abroad, reflecting a strong commitment to the value of an international academic experience to prepare them to live and work in a more global society.
 Following the trend, in 2010-11 more than 730 Northwestern students studied abroad - approximately 31% of the 2012 graduating class - primarily on one of our over 130 Northwestern and affiliated programs!

-Northwestern offers programs in countries all over the world in Africa, Asia, Europe, the Middle East, Oceania, and Central and South America.
+Northwestern offers programs in countries all over the world in Africa, Asia, Europe, the Middle East, Oceania, and the Americas.
 Some programs are university-based, meaning that students live in one place and take university courses.
 Other programs are field-based, meaning that they focus more on fieldwork and independent research projects.
 Some programs specialize in a particular area of study--for example, music, classics, environmental science, or social justice--while others are general programs, with a full range of university and program course offerings.Each program was approved by the University Study Abroad Committee and Study Abroad Risk Assessment Committee and is evaluated on a regular basis.
 Northwestern believes they are of high quality in terms of academic standards, housing, cultural immersion, and administrative support services.